You're close to success! Practice today, speak tomorrow!

 Topics

-You’ll tell the teacher your needs and preferences for customized lessons.
+You’ll tell the teacher your needs and preferences for customised lessons.

 Are you a beginner or intermediate German learner?